RogerLuo-Code/coding-practice/docs/lc-solutions/lc0100-0199/lc0112-path-sum.md

 ### Approach 2 - Iteration

-The problem can also be solved using Breadth-First Serach (BFS) by using a queue store `(node, sum)` pairs.
+The problem can also be solved using Breadth-First Search (BFS) by using a queue store `(node, sum)` pairs.

 === "python"